cloudsmith-io/cloudsmith-maven-wagon/README.md

 #### Synchronisation Wait Configuration

 By default synchronisation is enabled.
-If you'd prefer to not wait for package synchronisation, with the caveat that you'll not be able to tell if the synchronisation process succeeds or not, you can disable it in on the following ways:
+If you'd prefer to not wait for package synchronisation, with the caveat that you'll not be able to tell if the synchronisation process succeeds or not, you can disable it in on the following ways (in order of precedence):

-1. Set the `cloudsmith.sync_wait_enabled` property to `false`.
+1. Set the `CLOUDSMITH_SYNC_WAIT_ENABLED` environment variable to `false`.
-2. Set the `CLOUDSMITH_SYNC_WAIT_ENABLED` environment variable to `false`.
+2. Set the `cloudsmith.sync_wait.enabled` property to `false`.

 If synchronisation wait is disabled, then the above example output will instead be something like: